Chapter 04: Let’s Learn Swift Programming Language – Array in Swift

-Array is an ordered list with indices / Index
+An array is an ordered list with indices / Index.

-Example of an Array can be a to do list, Shopping list, Amazon Wish List etc.
+Examples of an array are a to-do list, shopping list, Amazon Wish List, etc.

 Let’s say we have an array list of apps

-Important Note: Index of first element is always start with zero because way computer scientist deal with data in memory they have offset & offset starts with zero & thats why array starts with zero.
-Index of an array never exceed the number of elements.
+The index of the first element always starts with zero because the way computer scientists deal with data in memory, they have offset & offset starts with zero & that’s why the Array begins with zero.
+The index of an array never exceeds the number of elements.

 var apps = ["Reminders", "Mail", "Xcode", "Calendar"] // Array of Strings, Each element is of Type String